Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Prognostic Covariate Adjustment

 \end{theorem}

 This is restated and proved as corollary \ref{thm:add-covar} in the appendix.
-The conclusions are that (i) including a prognostic score as a covariate should never hurt the asymptotic variance and (ii) the efficiency gain depends on how well correlated the prognostic score is with the outcome.
+The conclusions are that (i) including a prognostic score as a covariate should never hurt the asymptotic variance and (ii) the efficiency gain depends on how well correlated the prognostic score is with the outcome {(above and beyond any correlation with the raw covariates)}.
 Prognostic models that are better correlated with the outcome thus offer larger efficiency gains, but the presence of any correlation at all could still decrease the variance.
-This justifies the use of prognostic score adjustment for surrogate outcomes (i.e. when $Y'$ and $Y$ represent different but, perhaps correlated, outcomes).
+This justifies the use of prognostic covariate adjustment for surrogate outcomes (i.e. when $Y'$ and $Y$ represent different but, perhaps correlated, outcomes) and in cases with heterogeneous treatment effects. { It is worth mentioning that the prognostic score must be a nonlinear function of the included covariates $X$ for there to be any benefit.
+In fact, there would not be a unique solution for the coefficients of the regression if the prognostic score and covariates were exactly colinear.}